sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_policy.md

 Creates a Sysdig Secure Policy.

+~> **Deprecation Notice:** The `sysdig_secure_policy` resource has been deprecated and is being replaced by `sysdig_secure_custom_policy`, `sysdig_secure_managed_policy`, and `sysdig_secure_managed_ruleset` depending on the type of policy.

 -> **Note:** Sysdig Terraform Provider is under rapid development at this point.
 If you experience any issue or discrepancy while using it, please make sure you have the latest version.
 If the issue persists, or you have a Feature Request to support an additional set of resources, please open a [new issue](https://github.com/sysdiglabs/terraform-provider-sysdig/issues/new) in the GitHub repository.

 ## Example Usage